How To Find Your Purpose

 Remember that, while a career is an important part of every person’s life, it is truly one part of a multifaceted life.
 Your career may exist in one arena of your life, but purpose covers all areas.

-Viewing your purpose as more than just a career is especially helpful when you consider how much you will change over your lifetime.
+Viewing your purpose as more than just a career or your achievements in school or lack thereof is especially helpful when you consider how much you will change over your lifetime.

 It is estimated that the average person will have 12-15 different jobs in their lifetime.
-If the entirety of your self-worth is wrapped up in the career you have, you’re signing up for some real emotional turbulence.
+If the entirety of your self-worth is wrapped up in the career you have or don’t have, or your accomplishments that may fade with time, you’re signing up for some real emotional turbulence.

-Many people may experience feelings of anxiety or hopelessness when careers shift and their sense of purpose is lost.
-And that’s why it is so important to find your purpose in more than just what you do from nine to five.
+Many people may experience feelings of anxiety or hopelessness when they are no longer recognized as the star athlete or top scholar or class clown or when their careers shift and their sense of purpose is lost.
+And that’s why it is so important to find your purpose in more than just what you are labeled or what you do from nine to five.

 Whether your idea of purpose is crystal clear or feels miles away, the undeniable truth is this: you were created to do much more than just exist.
 Being made in the image of God means that you are now and have always been here for a reason, even if you haven’t discovered it yet.